dancamper/json2ecl/README.md

 }
 ```

-Simple parsing of those contents:
+Simple parsing of those contents.
+The `end` JSON key is an ECL keyword, so it
+was modified with the `f_` prefix.

 ````none
 $ json2ecl foo.json